artemis13/platform-go-challenge/README.md

 - `gopkg.in/yaml.v3 v3.0.1`
 - `github.com/labstack/echo/v4 v4.6.1`

- - setup env file to the root, althought the purpose of demonstarion the .env file is pushed to git repository
+ - setup env file to the root, althought for the purpose of demonstarion the .env file is pushed to git repository

 # Installation